telerik-boneyard/platform-friends-hybrid/README.md

 ### (Optional) Windows Live

 To demonstrate social login, we've pre-initialized the sample to use a  Microsoft Account Client ID owned by Telerik.
+However, you still need to enable Google integration in the Telerik Platform portal:

+1. Go to your app.
+2. Click the Backend Services project that you are using.
+3. Navigate to **Users > Authentication**.
+4. Click the Windows Live check box.

-If you want to, you can set it to use your own  Microsoft Account Client ID.
+> Note that if you intent to use the code for a production app you need to set up your own Microsoft Account Client ID and adjust the code as follows:

 1. Open the `/scripts/app/settings.js` file.
 2. Find the `clientId: '000000004C10D1AF'` line.
 3. Replace the number with your Microsoft Account Client ID.

 ### (Optional) Active Directory Federation Services (ADFS)

-The sample app allows users to register using ADFS.
+The sample app allows users to [register using ADFS](http://docs.telerik.com/platform/backend-services/javascript/users/adfs-login/introduction).
 To try this integration,  replace the default setting in `/scripts/app/settings.js`:

+> Note that ADFS authentication can only be accomplished over HTTPS.

 ```
 adfsRealm: '$ADFS_REALM$'
 adfsEndpoint: '$ADFS_ENDPOINT$'
 ```
-Note that ADFS authentication can only be accomplished over HTTPS.

 ### HTTPS Connections